yankailab/OpenKAI/doc/JetsonTX1/build.md

-#Build & Run on NVIDIA Jetson TX1 (Ubuntu 16.04LTS/JetPack2.3.1)
+#Build & Run on NVIDIA Jetson TX1
+#(Ubuntu 16.04LTS / JetPack2.3.1)

 ##JetPack install & flash
 Download the latest [JetPack for L4T](https://developer.nvidia.com/embedded/jetpack) and run the installer, choose the following options to be installed and flashed into your Jetson TX1: